HasaTK/rodrobe/README.md

 [other]
 debug_mode=false
+# The time the program will retry after if it a ratelimit occurs
+ratelimit_wait_time=8
 ```
 4) Rename the  `.toml.example` file to `.toml` once you have filled in the appropriate fields
 5) Create a file called `description.txt` in the `config` folder and write a description.
 This will be used for when the bot uploads clothing